gswoolley/encore-app/README.md

 # Encore App

 A simple Express + EJS app for performers with auth, profiles, availability, and a searchable directory backed by PostgreSQL.
+Uses Knex as the query builder.

 ## Prerequisites
 - Node.js 18+